camio/dpl/README.md

 - Add unit tests to verify that move-only continuation functions work properly.
-- Think about adding support for "call-once" functions (viz. those that have only a && call operator defined.) in both continuations and resolvers.
+- Think about adding support for "call-once" functions (viz. those that have only a && call operator defined.) as both continuations and resolvers.
+I think support is mostly there, but we need tests to verify.
 - Add support for a then result of a promise producing a promise of the internal type instead of a promise promise.
 - clean up the test cases now that we have 'fulfilled' and 'rejected' static